tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week2/2/index.md

 layout: default
 ---

-## W2 - Tuesday - Modules and Composition
+## Wk2 - Tuesday - Modules and Composition

+* Human Learning
+  * ON BOARD: Use short feedback loops
-* Human Learning: Feedback Cycles and Agile Development
+* Agile Principles
+  * ON BOARD: Iterate often
-  * ON BOARD: Iteration
+  * ON BOARD: Gather and incorporate feedback
   * DIAGRAM: Finding a path to a moving point
+* Agile Rituals
+  * ON BOARD: Retrospectives
+  * ON BOARD: Sprints/Iterations
+  * ON BOARD: Daily standups
 * Random topics
   * You can return objects when true/false is expected (e.g. `ship.fire_at(x, y)`)
   * Ternary operator (e.g. `object.is_true? ?
 "Yes" : "No" `)